 Nephew: Are you happy?
 Uncle: Yep.
 Nephew: I guess you have close relationships?
 Uncle: No. I have no close friends or relatives.
 Nephew: What do you call me, then?
 Uncle: A nuisance.
-Nephew: You don’t have a pet.
-Uncle: Well … Continue reading
+Nephew: You can’t be happy.
+The happiness experts … Continue reading

 Nephew: You said core happiness comes from satisfying long-term, ongoing innate needs.
 What did you mean?
 Uncle: Do you know how natural selection works?
 Nephew: Sort of.
-Uncle: Camels store fat in their humps and that fat provides them with … Continue reading
+Uncle: Do you know why poo smells so bad?
+Nephew: My poos don’t … Continue reading

 Nephew: Okay, I understand how natural selection works.
 I ask again: you said core happiness comes from satisfying long-term, ongoing innate needs.
 What did you mean?
 Uncle: First let me say that it is hard to speak of evolution without … Continue reading